fleon-psi/libtiff/doc/index.rst

 LibTIFF is portable software, supported on various operating systems including UNIX (Linux, BSD, MacOS X) and Windows.

+** Upstream libtiff development currently excludes most of the tools and may have fewer features available in the tools not excluded.
+Users of the tools should ensure that their source is derived from the repository which includes tools.

 The following sections are included in this documentation: